epicmario7133/rpi-pico-driver/README.md

 # rpi-pico-driver
-my library to use some sensors
+My library to use some sensors